Aliyasiddiqa/AI_Memento_Project/README.md

 The AI Memento Project demonstrates how conversational AI can be enhanced with memory to create more personalized, context-aware interactions.
 By combining natural language processing, persistent memory storage, and modular Python programming, this project showcases practical skills in AI development and software design.

 This project is a great example of applying AI to real-world problems, such as virtual assistants, customer support, and educational tools.
-It not only highlights technical expertise but also the ability to design systems that learn and adapt over time, making it an impressive addition to any portfolio or resume.
+It not only highlights technical expertise but also the ability to design systems that learn and adapt over time.